 Leveraging strategy based on our collective 20 years of podcasting experience, Rise25 helps you connect quicker to higher-caliber referral partners, clients, strategic partners, and industry influencers to generate ROI without heavy selling.

 Good afternoon and welcome to The Founder’s Corner; we’re here today with Jeremy Weisz from Rise25.
 Why 25?
 What’s that all about?

 You know it’s interesting, Mike.
-You’ve heard the adage of rising tides lift all boats, and I always believe in relationships.
+I always believe in relationships; you’ve heard the adage that rising tides lift all boats.
 I always try to give first.
 That’s the adage of our company – you always want to give first, and the 25 was because one of our clients said, “I feel like with your team and you, I have 25 hours in the day.
 I have an extra hour. you guys give that to me.” and so.
-When we first started the company, we didn’t have a name for a year.
+We didn’t have a name for a year when we first started.
 We just did our thing, helping people launch and run podcasts.
-And we’re like we should probably have a name at some point, and rise.com was taken.
+And we’re like, we should probably have a name at some point, and rise.com was taken.
 So when someone said the 25 part, I’m like, perfect, it’s much easier to get a domain with a number in it, so we’re going with rise25.

 Creating a Referral and Client Pipeline with Podcasting

 My business partner, john Corcoran and I have been separately doing podcasting and helping since 2009. we came together around seven years ago.
 We met randomly in your neck of the woods at a conference in San Francisco.

 I noticed on your screen that you have a doctor in your title; if I recall, I think you were a chiropractor.
 Is that correct?